 You need to hear from a consultant’s current client base.
 You need to hear how they serve their current clients and if they are pleased with the relationship as well as their growth since bringing them on as a trainer.

 You’ve been successful in building your dealership for one primary reason…you have a skill for reading people.
 Take that same talent and apply it to this interview.
 Simply put, do you trust them?

 Once you’ve determined which consultant to go forward with, take a close look at their proposal.
 See if it is just a one-time on-site action or if there is any ongoing consulting.
 The Internet is growing… evolving… rapidly.
 And what may be relevant today may not be in 6 months.
 Ensure that their training is going to help your dealership transform, not just in one day, but as the Internet dictates.

 In the end…

 It’s about creating a process.
 These are the steps that we would take if we were looking to bring aboard a consultant.
-One of the reasons we’ve been successful in training is because we always think as if we were a consumer first, dealer second, and consultant third.
+One of the reasons we’ve been successful in training is that we always think as if we were a consumer first, a dealer second, and a consultant third.
 Take the same approach.
 Take the time and the necessary steps (read: precautions) to ensure that the industry trainer you are aligning with is the best fit for your organization.